kolessios/sourcebots/README.md

 ## Alpha version!

-The current system is in an Alpha and is not recommended to be deployed in a mod release.
-It is possible to encounter bugs, memory leaks and incomplete functions.
+The current system is in an **Alpha** and is not recommended to be deployed in a mod release.
+It is possible to encounter bugs and memory leaks.

-Use the current version to **test the system and improve it**, among all we can achieve a stable and complete version.
+Use the current version to **test and improve it**, among all we can achieve a stable and complete version.

 You can report bugs, suggestions and improvements [here](https://github.com/WootsMX/SourceBots/issues).

 ## TODO

-Here you can find all comments with the word [TODO](https://github.com/WootsMX/SourceBots/search?q=TODO&type=Code), try to solve as many as you can!
+You can find all comments with the word [TODO](https://github.com/WootsMX/SourceBots/search?q=TODO&type=Code), try to solve as many as you can!

 Big ones: